Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Edwards Lifesciences has experienced strong revenue growth in recent years, primarily driven by the adoption of TAVR technology.
-Their growth is expected to continue but at a slightly lower rate.
+Historical Growth: Edwards Lifesciences has experienced strong growth in recent years, driven by its leading position in the TAVR market and expanding global presence.

-Recent Initiatives: Recent initiatives include expanding the indications for TAVR, investing in TMTT research and development, and expanding its presence in emerging markets.
+Recent Initiatives: Recent strategic initiatives include expanding TAVR indications, investing in R&D for mitral and tricuspid valve therapies, and expanding its presence in emerging markets.

 Summary